Reviewing Evolv Technologies (EVLV) and The Competition

-Evolv Technologies (NASDAQ:EVLV – Get Free Report) is one of 19 publicly-traded companies in the “Computer peripheral equipment, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Evolv Technologies to similar businesses based on the strength of its earnings, analyst recommendations, institutional ownership, valuation, risk, dividends and profitability.
+Evolv Technologies (NASDAQ:EVLV – Get Free Report) is one of 22 public companies in the “Computer peripheral equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Evolv Technologies to related businesses based on the strength of its analyst recommendations, valuation, dividends, institutional ownership, earnings, risk and profitability.

+This table compares Evolv Technologies and its peers’ net margins, return on equity and return on assets.

 Risk and Volatility

-Evolv Technologies has a beta of 1.31, indicating that its stock price is 31% more volatile than the S&P 500.
-Comparatively, Evolv Technologies’ competitors have a beta of -0.86, indicating that their average stock price is 186% less volatile than the S&P 500.
+Evolv Technologies has a beta of 1.28, meaning that its stock price is 28% more volatile than the S&P 500.
+Comparatively, Evolv Technologies’ peers have a beta of 0.86, meaning that their average stock price is 14% less volatile than the S&P 500.

 Analyst Ratings